rtyler/brokenco.de/_posts/2018-09-27-choosing-dependencies-with-the-right-stuff.md

-None of these is particularly desirable, and the burden of diagnosing what the heck went wrong is left solely onto the user's shoulders.
+None of these is particularly desirable, and the burden of diagnosing what the heck went wrong is left solely on the user's shoulders.

 ---

-Jenkins is presently developed as a series of components, some of which are loosely coupled, others less so.
-While Jenkins is _used_ as a comprehensive system.
+Jenkins is presently _developed_ as a series of components, some of which are loosely coupled, others less so.

+Jenkins is _used_ as a comprehensive system.

-I believe that the current approach to plugin dependency management has led to a subpar user experience, and though it has allowed in many cases Jenkins to flourish organically over the past decade, in recent years the technological and cultural infrastructure behind it is no longer sufficient to keep Jenkins competitive.
+I believe that the current approach to plugin dependency management has led to a subpar user experience, and though it has been part of why Jenkins flourished organically over the past decade, in recent years the technological and cultural infrastructure behind it is no longer sufficient to keep Jenkins competitive.